Optimal quantum reservoir learning in proximity to universality

-\textbf{\emph{Scalability and anti-flatness}}---We now turn to discussing the feasibility of accurate information processing in the thermodynamic limit $N\to\infty$.
-In fast-scrambling circuits~\cite{PRXQuantum.2.030316, ippoliti2022solvable}, expectation values of local observables of a subsystem converge toward ensemble-typical values, and their long-time fluctuations may shrink exponentially with system size~\cite{srimahajariyapong2025connecting, mele2024introduction,cerezo2022challenges}.
+\textbf{\emph{Scalability and anti-flatness.}}---We now discuss the feasibility of accurate information processing in the limit $N\to\infty$.
+In fast-scrambling circuits~\cite{PRXQuantum.2.030316, ippoliti2022solvable}, expectation values of local observables converge toward ensemble-typical values, and their long-time fluctuations may shrink exponentially with system size~\cite{srimahajariyapong2025connecting, mele2024introduction,cerezo2022challenges}.
 As a result, in practical situations, the number of measurements required to resolve expectation values and distinguish different input states may also grow exponentially~\cite{thanasilp2024exponential,sannia2025exponential,xiong2025role,sarkar2025concentration,mccaul2025free,xiong2025role}.
-Here we address this with regard to the scaling of anti-flatness of a state~\cite{PhysRevA.109.L040401}, defined as
+We address this with via the scaling of anti-flatness of a state~\cite{PhysRevA.109.L040401}, defined as